Project Introduction

 ```

-Connect to server via configuration file:
+Connect to a server using a configuration file:

 ```bash